 Accounts Receivable (AR) represents the credit sales of a business, which have not yet fully been paid by its customers.
 Companies allow their clients to pay at a reasonable, extended period of time, provided that the terms are agreed upon.
 For certain transactions, a customer may receive a discount for paying the receivable back to the company early.

 The average AR days assumption is an important part of forecasting changes in non-cash working capital in financial modeling.

 Why do Companies have Accounts Receivable?

 Some businesses allow selling on credit to make the payment process easier.
 Take, for example, a phone provider.
-This provider may find it hard to collect payment perpetually every time someone makes a call.
-Instead, the provider will bill periodically at the end of the month for the total amount of service used by the customer.
-Until this monthly invoice has been paid, the amount will be recorded in accounts receivable.
+The provider may find it hard to collect payment perpetually every time someone makes a call.
+Instead, it will bill periodically at the end of the month for the total amount of service used by the customer.
+Until the monthly invoice has been paid, the amount will be recorded in accounts receivable.

 Allowing purchases on credit also encourages more sales.
 Customers tend to hold on to cash but are more inclined to purchase on credit if possible.